 File Recovery possesses advanced search capabilities helping to quickly find files you need.
 The search file mask includes wildcards as well as regular expressions.
 Search results are filtered by various conditions/filters that can be easily combined:

 Each of these can be specified many times with different values and operation (more/less than, equals, between, etc.)

-After File Recovery is complete, a full report is automatically created listing files successfully recovered, files not successfully recovered, and files with skipped sectors.
-This report is automatically stored in the Atola Insight's case management system.
+After File Recovery is completed, a full report is automatically created listing files successfully recovered, files not successfully recovered, and files with skipped sectors.
+This report is automatically stored in Atola Insight's case management system.

 Click questions to expand text

-The speed of the DiskSense unit affects the speed of scanning the entire hard drive as well as the speed of file restoration.
-Please note that the hard drive does not need to be scanned by the File Recovery module if it has already been duplicated/imaged using the Atola Insight Forensic because the Disk Imaging module automatically creates all data structures for the File Recovery module to reference..
+The speed of DiskSense unit affects the speed of scanning of the entire hard drive as well as the speed of forensic data recovery process.
+Please note that the hard drive does not need to be scanned by the File Recovery module if it has already been duplicated/imaged using the Atola Insight Forensic because the Disk Imaging module automatically creates all data structures for the File Recovery module to reference.